 The Board of Commissioners of the ECWA wish to reinforce their commitment to improving the quality of life for the more than 165,000 residential and commercial customers that rely on the ECWA's dependable service everyday.
 The ECWA operates solely for the benefit of its customers.
 We look forward to continuing our efforts at positioning the organization to efficiently provide customers the same quality and professional service they have come to expect from the ECWA.

-Robert Anderson was appointed to a three year term as a Commissioner effective April 27, 2015.
-He has over 35 years of public sector experience, the last eleven years serving as the Town of Amherst Superintendent of Highways.
+Robert Anderson was appointed to his first term in April 2015.
+He has over 35 years of public service experience including 26 years of management at the Amherst Highway Department, 13 years as Superintendent of Highways.

 JEROME D. SCHAD, ESQ.